 Others think such a size is necessary for fitting a three-piece in a small club.
 Well, this means perhaps physical space requirements has something to do with this physical dimension.

 However, considering what the most prominent players in the industry have, we can quickly rule out these theories.
 The biggest names like Peter Erskine, Illy Hart, Ralph Peterson, and Jimmy Cobb don’t have space constrain, yet they play 18” jazz drum kits.

 Here is something to think about.

-A large bass drum is not the best for producing an upright bass.
-Also, tuning the entire kit containing a giant bass drum causes some sort of a competition between the instruments.
+A large bass drum sound is not the best for producing an upright bass.

-Also, the ability to moderate the volume of a smaller drum makes it suitable for the situation.
-It offers a more significant opportunity for creating a powerful sound for a low key, groovy jazz.
-This type of tuning is quite popular with many numbers.
+Also, the ability to moderate the volume of a smaller snare drum sound makes it suitable for the situation.

 But the general idea is, compelling jazz sounds come from the ability to create more exceptional tuning, and dynamic range is indeed jazz.
 Apart from this, increased volume controls enable the drummer to play complementarily rather than competitively.

 You may have other reasons to link with this size, regardless, getting the best drum set is key to playing the right jazz tune.